Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

 3. Create a new empty controller called `ErrorController`, and a view in `Views\Error` called `ShowError.cshtml`.
 Copy both of their implementations from the sample - they are simply used for displaying various error messages throughout the application.
 4. Replace the `Controllers\HomeController.cs` and `Views\Home\About.cshtml` files with the sample code.
 The About page has been adjusted to provide information about the currently signed-in user.
 Feel free to delete the `Views\Home\Contact.cshtml` file.
 5. Add a new javascript file to `Scripts` called `AadPickerLibrary.js`, and copy the code from the same file in the sample.
 This file is a small js library that is used to select users and groups from a tenant in AAD.
 In this app, it is used to select users and groups for assignment to roles in the role management page.
 6. Add a new class to the root directory of your project called `AuthorizeAttribute.cs`, and copy its implementation as well.
-This class helps the MVC framework differentiate between a request that is Forbidden (user is authenticated, but has not been granted access rights) and Unauthorized (user is not authenticated), ensuring proper app behavior on redirects.
+This class helps the MVC framework differentiate between a request that is Forbidden (user is authenticated, but has not been granted access) and Unauthorized (user is not authenticated), ensuring proper app behavior on page redirects.
 7. Lastly, you need to provide the application with some specifics about your app's registration in the Azure Management Portal.
 Create a class in `Utils` called `Globals.cs`, and copy in the code from the sample.
 This class pulls in various values from the `web.config` file that are needed for signing the user in, acquiring access tokens, calling the AAD Graph API, and so on.
 In `web.config`, in the `<appSettings>` tag, create keys for `ida:ClientId`, `ida:AppKey`, `ida:AADInstance`, `ida:Tenant`, `ida:PostLogoutRedirectUri`, `ida:GraphApiVersion` and `ida:GraphUrl` and set the values accordingly.
 For the public Azure AD, the value of `ida:AADInstance` is `https://login.windows.net/{0}`, the value of `ida:GraphApiVersion` is `1.22-preview`, and the value of `ida:GraphUrl` is `https://graph.windows.net`.
 8. Finally, do a global search for `WebAppRBACDotNet` and replace it with the namespace of your application.
 This will ensure that your classes do not contain the namespace of the sample app.

 #### Run the RBAC App

 Build the solution and run the app!
-Be sure you've followed the above steps on how to run the app in order to make sure your app is configured correctly in the Azure Management Portal.
+Be sure you've followed the above steps in 'How To Run The Sample' in order to make sure your app is configured correctly in the Azure Management Portal.

 #### How Does It All Work?